 What most people want to know is how ISO works, i.e. how they come up with all those standards.
 The process isn’t easy, and it doesn’t involve one person only.
 Instead, multiple people are involved.
 They work together to create standards that can benefit everyone, particularly consumers.
 Members can nominate independent technical experts who use their knowledge and expertise to give suggestions, propose ideas, and provide in-depth insight into the subject.
 Experts start by developing a draft that meets the needs of a specific market.

 The draft is shared among ISO members who read it thoroughly, comment and give their suggestions.
 The discussion is followed by a voting process.
 The consensus is needed to make the standard official.
 Without the agreement of all the people at the meeting, there is no standard.
-This leads us back to the name of the organization, ISO, and its meaning – equality.
+This leads us back to the name of the organisation, ISO, and its meaning – equality.
 Opinions of everyone involved matter.
 This isn’t a fast process, and it can take up to three years from idea to turn into a proposal and then to be voted into a standard.

 ISO is a body that creates standards in a number of industries to make sure consumers use reliable and high-quality products and services.
 The goal is to create an honest market where everyone involved meets specific criteria to make the world a safer place.